Eto098/Password-Manager/README.md

 ---
 You can either use the exampleDb.sql or you can create a database file with create vault button.
+<br/><br/>Click to the logo right above the password input box and
+choose an existing database file.
+<br/><br/>Master password for exampleDb.sql is 'password'
-<br/><br/>The file you create must be .sql file otherwise you won't be able to create it.
+<br/><br/>The file you create must be .sql file otherwise you won't
+be able to create it.